 What she found was disconcerting: Eichmann seemed ‘terribly and terrifyingly normal.’
 She didn’t see radical evil, fanaticism, indoctrination, Sadism or even a personal anti-Semitism, but a blinkered ‘desk murderer’ who would have accommodated himself to any system; a man without imagination, a bureaucratic functionary with a clichéd mind and a crippling lack of communication skills; a conventional man.
 Eichmann had always been a ‘joiner’.
 As a youth he had been a member of the Young Men’s Christian Association, the Wandervogel, and the Jungfrontkämpferverband.
 In 1933, he was rejected by the Freemasonic Schlaraffia, at which point a family friend encouraged him to join the SS.
 He seemed to have no identity of his own, and to be incapable of defining himself outside the structure of an organisation; he actually could not think for himself.
 Under normal circumstances one might feel sorry for such a man.

 They were missing the point, of course.
-A man who could neither define himself nor think for himself outside the groupthink of an organisation had proved capable of all atrocity.
+A man who could neither define himself nor think for himself outside the groupthink of an organisation had proved capable of great evil.
 In court Eichmann had even laid claim to various atrocities for which he could not possibly have been responsible, as if he were courting his own execution.
 Based on his own words, it has been speculated that he preferred to die than be free to make his own decisions in a leaderless world.
-At the end of the war, “it then dawned on him that thenceforward he would have to live without being a member of something or other” (Arendt, p32–3).
+At the end of the war, “it dawned on him that thenceforward he would have to live without being a member of something or other” (Arendt, p32–3).
 In his own words: “I sensed I would have to live a leaderless and difficult individual life, I would receive no directives from anybody, no orders and commands would any longer be issued to me, no pertinent ordinances would be there to consult—in brief, a life never known before lay ahead of me.”

-I’m not sure I would call him normal.
-But not uncommon: you may know people like him; I certainly do.
-But the bland normality of the perpetrator is mirrored by the normalcy bias of the public.
-What is normal, especially in our era, is a state of denial of the mechanisms of monstrosity, self-censoring and mocking in others the very idea of spiritual wickedness in high places in our own societies; it is fashionable even to deny that ‘evil’ exists at all.
-Arendt understands this symmetry; and this is what makes it such an eery experience to read her in 2022.
+There is pathos in these words, but Arendt does not quote them to humanise or exonerate the perpetrator.
+The implications, for all those who have told themselves ‘it could never happen here’, are devastating.
+Eichmann is everywhere; not Everyman but Nowhere Man, someone we have all come across in our lives.
+You may know people like him; I certainly do.
+For Arendt it was his bland normality that made him so terrifying.
+But the bland normality of the perpetrator is mirrored by the normalcy-bias of the public.
+What is normal, especially in our era, is a state of denial of the mechanisms of monstrosity, self-censoring and mocking in others the very idea of spiritual wickedness in high places; it is fashionable even to deny that ‘evil’ exists at all.
+Arendt understands this symmetry; and this is what makes it such an eery experience to read her in the Covid era.